mahafujur/todo-board/README.md

 - Did not use many third party libraries
 - Followed hook based structure for api call and moved the business logics to custom hooks.

-## Project is not fully completed,remaining part:

-- **Update History Tracking**: Add functionality to track and display update history for tickets.
-- **Card Update History**: Show a history of card updates with timestamps.
-Example output could be:

-    - **Card 1**: Moved to "In Progress" on Jan 25, 2022, at 16:04
-    - **Card 2**: Moved to "Done" on Feb 2, 2022, at 11:04
-    - **Card 1**: Moved to "For Review" on Feb 1, 2022, at 10:04